 - Guide 1: How to Remove Your System Is Infected With (3) Viruses from Windows.

-- Guide 2: Get rid of Your System Is Infected With (3) Viruses from Mac OS X.
+- Guide 2: Get rid of Your System Is Infected With (3) Viruses on Mac OS X.

-- Guide 3: Remove Your System Is Infected With (3) Viruses from Google Chrome.
+- Guide 3: Remove Your System Is Infected With (3) Viruses in Google Chrome.